Open Shortest Path First: OSPF v2 area types and accepted LSAs

 Not all area types use all LSA.
 Below is a matrix of accepted LSAs.

 Routing metrics

 OSPF uses path cost as its basic routing metric, which was defined by the standard not to equate to any standard value such as speed, so the network designer could pick a metric important to the design.
 In practice, it is determined by comparing the speed of the interface to a reference-bandwidth for the OSPF process.
 The cost is determined by dividing the reference bandwidth by the interface speed (although the cost for any interface can be manually overridden).
-If a reference bandwidth is set to '10000', then a 10 Gbit/s link will have a cost of 1.
-Any speeds less than 1 are rounded up to 1.
 Here is an example table that shows the routing metric or 'cost calculation' on an interface.